kelvinmburu/stkpush/README.md

 ## Contributing

-Pull requests are welcome.
-Please open an issue first to discuss what you want to implement
+PRs are welcome.
+Please open an issue first to discuss what you want to implement.

 ## License